flatpak/flatpak-docs/docs/sandbox-permissions.rst

 .. note::

-   ALSA sound devices in ``/dev/snd`` are exposed with the socket permission ``pulseaudio``.
-This includes sound inputs (microphone) and MIDI.
+  Newer permissions like ``input`` will have no effect on older Flatpak versions and fail when used through Flatpak commandline.

-While not ideal, ``--device=all`` can be used to access devices like generic USB or webcams.
+While not ideal, ``--device=all`` can be used to access devices like generic USB drives, webcams, CD/DVD drives etc.

-Using newer permissions like ``input`` on older versions of Flatpak will have no effect, or fail on the command-line.

 dconf access
 ````````````